jimlloyd/syncwip/README.md

 `${dsthost}:{localpath}/{gitroot}/`

-`syncwip` uses the `.gitignore` file to know which files should not be synchronized, and of course does not synchronize the `.git` directory.
+`syncwip` uses the `.gitignore` file to determine which files should be excluded/ignored from synchronization.
-As such, it should generally do the right thing for any `git` based project.

-## Executing a command after sync
+NOTE: `syncwip` does NOT exclude the `.git` directory from synchronization!

+Synchronization is one-way only.
+The local repository is never modified to match changes on the remote.

+## Configuration

+### syncwip.postsync

 You can use `git config` to define a setting `syncwip.postsync`.
 If that setting is defined, it is assumed to be a command to execute in the remote repository